How we use sources

 Common patterns to watch

-Recent official updates often show the same weak points: after-hours shop entries, keys left within reach, garages treated as low-risk storage, and work vehicles parked near premises.
+Recent official updates often show the same weak points: after-hours shop entries, keys left within reach, garages treated as low-risk storage, rural sheds holding high-value tools, and work vehicles parked near premises.
 A strong security setup uses layers before the offender reaches the door, vehicle or stock.

 For practical setup advice, start with the barking dog alarm placement guide, the no-Wi-Fi security guide and the renters, sheds and garages guide.